sheldonhull/sheldonhull.hugo/content/blog/2017-11-10-delight-in-the-little-moments.md

 - videography
 - family
 - follower-of-Jesus
-title: Delight in the Little Moments
+title: "Delight in the Little Moments"
+slug: "Delight in the Little Moments"
 ---

 This last Easter I had some fun with the kids at their grandparents.
 Remember the days of spinning until you were nauseous?
 Was fun to watch the kids enjoying this so I took a few clips, nothing fancy, just a snapshot of enjoying the little moments in life.